Michael Marsh (sprinter): Biography

 In Barcelona, Marsh surprised all observers in his semi-final.
 He cruised through the race, simply securing qualification for the final.
 His qualifying time, however, was 19.73, just one hundredth of a second slower than the standing world record (and it was the American Record).
 This run was remarkable for the fact that he eased off ten metres from the line, stating in later interviews that he hadn't realised how fast he was running and wanted to save some energy for the final, which was to be held only a few hours later.
 See the race.
 Unofficial split analysis from video of that run indicates he would have run faster than the world record at the time, Pietro Mennea's altitude-assisted 19.72s, if he hadn't eased off.
 An improvement of this record was anticipated for the final, but Marsh could not live up to those expectations.
 He did win the race however, beating early leader Frankie Fredericks of Namibia.
-He did set a world record in the final of the 4 x 100 m, as the American team completed the race in 37.40.
+He did set a world record in the final of the 4 × 100 m, as the American team completed the race in 37.40.

 As the reigning Olympic champion, he surprisingly did not medal in the 200 m at the 1993 World Championships, placing fourth.
 His 1994 season went without a win, but he did lead off the Santa Monica Track Club's 4 × 200 m relay at the Mt.
 SAC Relays when the team of Marsh, Leroy Burrell, Floyd Heard and Carl Lewis set a world record in the event that would stand until 2014.
 He returned strongly in 1995.
 He won the national championships in the 100 m, and represented his country in that event at the World Championships.
 There, he disappointed, finishing fifth in the final.
 The disappointment was complete when the relay team failed to finish the heats after a bad exchange.

 In 1996, Marsh managed to qualify for all three sprint events at the 1996 Summer Olympics in Atlanta, and he reached the final of all three.
-In the 100 m, he placed 5th and in his attempt to retain his 200 m title (which was taken by Johnson in a new world record time) he finished last.
-The American relay team, with Marsh as the third runner, was heavily favoured to take the 4 x 100 m title, but they were surprised by the Canadian team in the final, and had to settle for silver.
+In the 100 m, he placed fifth and in his attempt to retain his 200 m title (which was taken by Johnson in a new world record time) he finished last.
+The American relay team, with Marsh as the third runner, was heavily favoured to take the 4 × 100 m title, but they were surprised by the Canadian team in the final, and had to settle for silver.